 In a case study of a needs assessment department in a medium-sized municipality, which works primarily with section 83 of the Social Services Act, we have reviewed a number of pseudonymized citizen cases and conducted interviews with case assessors and other municipal health professionals about general needs assessment processes, interfaces, citizens with substance use and examples from cases.

-The project runs from 2023 to 2025.
+The project runs from September 2023 to January 2025.

 The project has been developed and run by the Centre for Alcohol and Drug Research in collaboration with the participating municipality.